Permafrost/Tundra/SERVICES.md

     will be in effect or active.
 If not specified, defaults to the current datetime.
 For `once` only tasks, this is the datetime the service will be executed once and only once.
+  * `start.delay` is an optional XML duration added to the `start` datetime to calculate the actual start datetime of the scheduled task.
+For example, if no `start` datetime is specified, then a `start.delay` of `PT5M` will start the task 5 minutes after it is scheduled.
+If not specified, no start delay is applied.
   * `end` is the optional datetime after which the scheduled task will no longer be in effect (expires).
 If not specified, the schedule will never expire.
 Not applicable for `once` scheduled